Merwin K. Hart

-Merwin Kimball Hart (June 25, 1881 – November 30, 1962) was an American lawyer, insurance executive, and politician from New York who founded the "National Economic Council" and was "involved in controversial matters throughout his career."
+Merwin Kimball Hart (June 25, 1881 – November 30, 1962) was an American lawyer, insurance executive, and politician from New York who founded the National Economic Council, Inc. and was "involved in controversial matters throughout his career."

 Background

 Merwin K. Hart was born on June 25, 1881, in Utica, New York.
 His parents were H. Gilbert Hart and Lucy Lord Kimball.
 In 1904, he obtained a BA from Harvard University (in the same class as Franklin D. Roosevelt).
 He spent a half year studying in Germany.
 He then studied law.

 Career

 In 1905, he joined his father's law firm, Hart-Crouse Company.
 He formed the "Industrial Liberty League."
 He then became a director of the New York Radiator Company of Utica, the Chamber of Commerce, and the First National Bank (of which his great-grandfather Ephraim Hart had also been a director).

 In 1906, Hart was a Republican member of the New York State Assembly (Oneida Co., 1st D.) in 1907 and 1908.
 On June 11, 1908, he sponsored the Hart–Agnew Law, an anti-gambling bill passed by the New York Legislature that led to a complete shutdown of horse racing in the State (1911–1912).

 In 1909, he formed the "Republic League of Oneida County."
 In 1911, Hart was admitted to the New York bar.

 In 1914, he formed the "Mutual Workmen's Compensation Insurance Company", later the Utica Mutual Insurance Company.

 During the First World War, Hart served in France, as Captain, although the Army first wanted Hart to serve in Ordnance; interference by Roosevelt helped Hart get his demanded commission.
 After the War, Hart returned to practicing law.

 From 1926 to 1929, Hart was a member of the New York Industrial Survey Commission.

 In April 1929, Hart and others founded the "New York State-wide Economic Council", a legislative lobbying organization that sought to curtail government interference into the economy in the aftermath of the economic collapse in 1929.
 Roosevelt's New Deal would provide for new challenges to the organization, especially to Hart personally, who saw in the New Deal something far removed from the American way of life.
 Another factor, Hart believed, too, was interfering with society: Communism.
 In 1931, the council renamed itself the "New York State Economic Council": Hart gave up practice of the law to become its president.